sanketsmali03/browserstack-testng-appium-flutter/README.md

 ...
 ```

-3. Finally, run your [sample.testng.xml file](./android/testng-examples/src/test/resources/com/browserstack/appium_flutter/sample.testng.xml), which  contains the tests that need to be run along with the device and os_version for the devices you want to test on
+3. Finally, run your [testng.xml file](./android/testng-examples/src/test/resources/com/browserstack/appium_flutter/sample.testng.xml), which  contains the tests that need to be run along with the device and os_version for the devices you want to test on

 **Note**: For other test frameworks supported by App-Automate refer our [Developer documentation](https://www.browserstack.com/docs/)